Seven UC Law SF students won a $5,000 grant to advance their proposal for protecting the belongings and dignity of people who are homeless.

 In the course, students delve into different issues related to homelessness such as eviction, NIMBYism, and stolen belongings.
 They then take their expertise to the Hack Homelessness design challenge, which is open to the public and brings together lawyers, developers, designers, builders, and thinkers from around the world.

-The Belonging project’s success as runner-up in the design challenge gave the UC Hastings students the confidence to continue developing their idea.
+The Belonging project’s success as runner-up in the design challenge gave the UC Law SF students the confidence to continue developing their idea.
 They built a multidisciplinary team that included students studying architecture and website/user interface design to enter the Big Ideas contest.

 “It’s a huge achievement,” said Big Ideas Contest Director Phillip Denny.
-“I hope to see more UC Hastings students follow in the footsteps of Belonging next year.”
+“I hope to see more UC Law SF students follow in the footsteps of Belonging next year.”